microsoft/finops-toolkit/docs-mslearn/framework/optimize/utilization-efficiency.md

 ## Building on the basics

-At this point, you've implemented all the basic cost optimization recommendations and tuned applications to meet the most fundamental best practices.
+At this point, you implemented all the basic cost optimization recommendations and tuned applications to meet the most fundamental best practices.
 As you move beyond the basics, consider the following points:

 - Automate cost recommendations using [Azure Resource Graph](/azure/advisor/resource-graph-samples.md)
 - Implement the [Workload management and automation capability](./workloads.md) for more optimizations.